 The previous point refers to manufacturers that either don’t have the resources or goal of creating a high-quality door hinge.
 But there are also manufacturers that take a different approach to creating their door hinges.

-The door hinge market has started to see products that look very similar to SOOS door hinges.
+The door hinge market has started to see products that look very similar to SOSS door hinges.
 Some are even blatant knock-offs.

 These manufacturers completely bypassed the research and development process and copied a tried and true design.
 The problem is that, since they are cutting costs, they don’t have the exact manufacturing expertise needed to get the same reliability we get from our door hinges.